Nursing

 NURSING 201—HUMAN ANATOMY AND PHYSIOLOGY I WITH LABORATORY

 Fall.
-Credit, Four hours.
-The course emphasizes the structure and function of the human body and uses a systemic approach incorporating both anatomy and physiology.
-Includes a survey of body tissues and muscular, skeletal, and nervous systems.
-Labs involve dissection, study of human specimens, and basic experiments in physiology.
+Credit, four hours.
+This course is an introduction to the structure and function of the human body.
+Topics covered include cell structure, function, and biochemistry; characteristics of tissues; control systems and homeostasis; and skeletal, muscle, and nervous system function.
+Laboratory experiences involve dissection, study of human specimens, and experiments in physiology.
 The course fulfills requirements for admission to nursing schools and many allied health programs.
-The course does not fulfill requirements for medical and dental schools or biology major.
-Four hours of lecture and one three-hour laboratory per week.
+Three hours of lecture and one three-hour laboratory per week.

 NURSING 202—HUMAN ANATOMY AND PHYSIOLOGY II WITH LABORATORY

 Spring.
-Credit, Four hours.
-The course emphasizes structure and function of the human body and uses a systemic approach incorporating both anatomy and physiology.
-NRSG 202 continues with endocrine, circulatory, respiratory, immune, digestive, urinary, and reproductive systems.
-Labs involve dissection, study of human specimens, and basic experiments in physiology.
+Credit, four hours.
+This course examines structures and functions associated with specific organ systems, and functional integration of these systems in homeostatic regulation of the body.
+Focus is on the endocrine, cardiovascular, urogenital, respiratory, immune, and gastrointestinal systems.
+Laboratory experiences involve dissection, study of human specimens, and experiments in physiology.
 The course fulfills requirements for admission to nursing schools and many allied health programs.
-The course does not fulfill requirements for medical and dental schools or the biology major.
-Four hours of lecture and one three-hour laboratory per week.
+Three hours of lecture and one three-hour laboratory per week.

 NURSING 205—FUNDAMENTALS OF MICROBIOLOGY

 Spring.
-Credit, Four hours.
+Credit, four hours.
 This course introduces students to core principles and concepts of microbiology.
 Topic areas include microorganisms (bacteria, fungi, protozoa, viruses), microbial taxonomy, technology used to study microorganisms, microbial life cycle/metabolism and host-microbe interaction.
-Four hours of lecture and one three-hour laboratory per week.
+Laboratory experiences.

 NURSING 207—INTRODUCTION TO CLINICAL NUTRITION